Environmental responsibility

 We work to limit our impact on the environment through reductions in energy, water, waste and greenhouse gas (GHG) emissions.

-In November, Canada Life’s parent company, Great-West Lifeco, announced their commitment to achieve net zero greenhouse gas emissions well before 2050 for their operations and by 2050 for financed emissions, with interim science-based targets to be announced in 2022.
+In an effort to protect our planet, we continue to build on the commitment of Canada Life’s parent company, Great-West LifecoOpens a new website in a new window, to achieve net zero greenhouse gas emissions for their operations well before 2050, and by 2050 for financed emissions.
 As a global financial institution, we understand that our largest opportunity to address climate change stems from the activities we enable through our loans, investments and insurance underwriting.

 in GHG emissions intensity (tCo2 e/1000 sqf)